-The SHARC-ORCA interface allows to run SHARC simulations with ORCA'S TD-DFT functionality.
+The SHARC-ORCA interface allows to run SHARC simulations with ORCA's TD-DFT functionality.
 The interface is compatible with restricted and unrestricted ground states, but not with symmetry.
 Spin-orbit couplings can be computed and wave function overlaps from the WFOVERLAP code are available (no nonadiabatic couplings).
 Dyson norms can also be computed through the WFOVERLAP code.
 THEODORE (version 2.0 or higher) can be used to perform automatic wave function analysis.
-Note that the interface only works with ORCA 4.1 and newer (you can check by looking whether the program orca_fragovl is present in the ORCA installation).
-Initial tests on the recently released ORCA 4.2 were successful, but if problems are encountered, users should try with ORCA 4.1 instead.
+The interface works with ORCA 4.1, 4.2, and 5 (you can check by looking whether the program orca_fragovl is present in the ORCA installation).